abrookins/WrapToColumn/README.md

 This plugin wraps selected text or, if no text is selected, the current line to the column width specified in the editor's "Right Margin (columns)" setting.

-As of version 1.0, the plugin respects per-language right column settings (assuming your version of Intellij-based editor supports that feature).
+**Versions newer than 1.0** respect language-specific right column settings (assuming your version of Intellij-based editor supports that feature).

-As of version 1.1.0, the plugin allows you to specify a column width that overrides the current language setting and global column setting.
+**Versions newer than 1.1.0** allow you to specify a column width that overrides the current language setting and global column setting.
 See the "Settings" section for more details.

 This is a replacement for the Fill Paragraph command, which doesn't work for me.

+## Installing

+Install the plugin from an Intellij editor (like Intellij Ultimate, PyCharm, etc.) inside the Preferences -> Plugins window.

+### From the plugin repository

+To install from the Plugin Repository:

+* Open Preferences -> Plugins and click the Browse repositories ... butto
+* Search for "Wrap to column"
+* Choose Wrap to Column
+* Click Install
+* Restart the editor when prompted

+### To install from GitHub

+To install the latest zip from GitHub:

+* Either clone the repository or download the latest release (https://github.com/abrookins/WrapToColumn/releases)
+* Open your Intellij editor of choice
+* Choose Preferences -> Plugins -> Install plugin from disk
+* Choose the **WrapToColumn.zip** (not the .jar file) file in the source checkout or your Downloads folder

 ## Running

-You can install this plugin directly from an Intellij editor (like Intellij Ultimate, PyCharm, etc.) inside the Preferences -> Plugins -> Browse repositories... window.

-To install the latest zip from GitHub, clone the repository, open your Intellij editor of choice, go to the Preferences window -> Plugins -> Install plugin from disk, then choose the WrapToColumn.zip file located in the source repo.

-## Keyboard shortcut
+### Keyboard shortcut

-The default keyboard shortcut is Command+Control+Shift+W. Feel free to change that beast in your keymap.
+The default keyboard shortcut is Command+Control+Shift+W. It's not the best shortcut, so feel free to change it in your keymap (Preferences -> Keymap) or IeaVim configuration file.

+**Note**: Commands invoked with `:action` using IdeaVim cannot yet accept a visual range.
+So I suggest sticking to the IDE's keyboard shortcuts (using the Keymap setting) rather than IdeaVim's configuration file.

+### Menu item

+A menu item should exist for the plugin in the Edit drop-down menu: Edit -> Wrap to Column.
+If you like using a mouse, you can click on that.

 ## Settings